Using Reverbs In Series for Female Vocals

-In the video I show you how to structure both reverb processors to achieve a warm, smooth and deep reverb texture.
+In the Using Reverbs In Series for Female Vocals video, I show you how to structure both reverb processors to achieve a warm, smooth and deep reverb texture.
 I explain how the reverb parameters affect the overall response of the two reverbs when used in series and guide you through which settings to use and why.
 I use a female vocal take as the audio example and show you how to achieve different reverb textures by adjusting critical parameters on both reverb processors.

 Topics covered in this video are:

 - How to work Reverbs in Series.
 Pitfalls and tricks

 - FabFilter Pro R and how to use it

 - Complimentary EQ